 Campaign Calendar

-- November–December: Run microlearning on social engineering and insider threats.
+- November to December: Microlearning on social engineering and insider threats

-- January–March: Focus on safe data handling and compliance risks.
+- January to March: Focus on safe data handling and compliance risks

-- April–June: Refresh phishing scenarios with new lures (QR code scams, AI-driven phishing).
+- April to June: Refresh phishing scenarios with new lures, including QR code scams and AI-driven phishing

-- July–September: Reinforce lessons with competitions, incident reporting drills, and recognition programs.
+- July to September: Reinforce lessons with competitions, reporting drills, and recognition programs

 Phishing Simulations